-Implementation of the monitoring program during each year will proceed with several milestones as presented in Table 3.
+Implementation of the monitoring program during each year will proceed with several milestones as presented in Table 2 .
 They include selection of sampling sites, initiation of sampling, fieldwork, laboratory and data analyses, and annual reports.
-Sites have been selected for Round 3 and initial sampling will begin with the 2017 spring index period (March 1- April 30).
+Sites have been selected for Round 4 and initial sampling will begin with the 2023 spring index period (March 1- April 30).
 If tasks are added to address the monitoring program during additional years, addenda to this QAPP (e.g., sampling and analysis plans) will be prepared and distributed to participating staff.

-Table 3.
+Table 2.
 Annual Timeline for Anne Arundel County Biological Monitoring and Assessment Program Activity

-Activities & Milestones J F Μ Α Μ J J Α S 0 Ν D Review/Finalize QAPP (January) Logistical Arrangements & Scheduling for Spring (January - February) Field Sampling (Mar.
+Activities & Milestones J F M A M J J A S 0 N D J F

+Review/Finalize QAPP (February)

+Logistical Arrangements & Scheduling for Spring

+(January - February)

+Field Sampling (Mar.
 1 - Apr.
 30; June 1 - Sept.
+30) • -

-30) • Laboratory Processing & Sample Taxonomy (March 15 - July 31) Draft Report to County (early October) • County Report Comments to Contractor (early Nov.) į Final Report (mid-December)
+Laboratory Processing & Sample Taxonomy (March

+15 - July 31)

+Draft Report to County (December) -

+County Report Comments to Contractor (Jan) -

+Final Report (mid-February)

-The monitoring program will coordinate, to the extent possible, with other ongoing monitoring programs so increased benefits can be derived from data sharing; the use of joint reference sites and reference conditions; the ability to produce ecological assessments that are more regional in scope; and the potential for increased cost- and time-efficiencies.
+The monitoring program will coordinate, to the extent possible, with other ongoing monitoring programs so increased benefits can be derived from data sharing; the use of joint reference sites and reference conditions; the ability to produce ecological assessments that are more regional in scope; to meet County MS4 permit conditions, and the potential for increased cost- and time-efficiencies.
 Comparability of methods and results will provide a stronger link to monitoring activities in adjacent counties (or other agencies or universities), the District of Columbia, state monitoring and reporting activities, and national monitoring efforts.
-Contacts for members of the Technical Review Committee for Round 3 of the County's Program are in Table 4.